 Luckily, the fitness industry and technology in general has advanced so much that skipping a gym membership or studio classes isn’t even a sacrifice anymore.
 You can get brand new, quality workouts right on your phone or computer at any time.
 Pretty darn cool.

-While I personally love the energy that comes with group fitness, there is no denying the convenience of an at home workout.
+While I personally love the energy that comes with group fitness, I’ve become a really big fan of my little setup at home.
 Even when we ARE allowed to go to studios, there are so many days when I can’t justify taking the time to walk to a workout, actually work out, and then walk back.
 Or I just don’t want to because there’s a snowstorm outside!
 So whether you’re hoping for weight loss, looking to build muscle, or just need a stress reliever – here are at home options to amp up your workout routine!

 The Best At Home Workouts I’ve Tried

-Not surprisingly, BBG was recommended a million times!
-And I know why – each workout takes less than 30 minutes and the results are undeniable.
-And the are mostly just bodyweight exercises that you can do ANYWHERE.
-For some reason, I just had trouble with the format though.
+Not surprisingly, BBG is always recommended a million times!
+I understand why – each workout takes less than 30 minutes and they are mostly just bodyweight exercises that you can do ANYWHERE.
+That being said, I personally had trouble with the format.
 Each 7-minute circuit felt like eternity.
 And as I always say, you have to figure out a way to ENJOY exercising so it doesn’t feel like punishment!
-That being said, if it works for you, get it girl!

 Tone It Up